dart-lang/language/working/augmentation-libraries/feature-specification.md

-To balance those, the general principle of this feature is that augmentations can *add new capabilities* to the declaration and *fill in implementation*, but generally can't change any property a reader knows to be true from the introductory declaration.
+To balance those, the general principle of this feature is that augmentations can *add new capabilities* to the declaration and *fill in implementation*, but generally can't change any property a reader knows to be true from the introductory declaration or any prior augmentation.
 In other words, if a program would work without the augmentation being applied, it should generally still work after the augmentation is applied. *Note that this a design principle and not a strict guarantee.*

-For example, if the introductory declaration of a function takes an int parameter and returns a string, then any augmentation must also take an int and return a string.
+For example, if the introductory declaration of a function takes an `int` parameter and returns a `String`, then any augmentation must also take an `int` and return a `String`.
 That way a reader knows how to call the function and what they'll get back without having to read the augmentations.

 Likewise, if an introductory class declaration has a generative constructor,